-Your attendance at the lectures is mandatory and your participation in class, in group activities and in the forums will be evaluated by the instructor.
+Your attendance at the lectures is required and your participation in class, and in the forums will be assessed by the instructor.
 Despite what Woody Allen says, participation does NOT mean just showing up.
 See the Participation Rubric.

 Some suggested ways to participate: